ResolveWang/Tomorrow/README.md

     time.sleep(1)

 if __name__ == "__main__":
-    print raises_timeout_error()
+    print(raises_timeout_error().res)
 ```

 How Does it Work?
 -----------------

-Feel free to read the source for a peek behind the scenes -- it's less than 50 lines of code.
+Feel free to read the source for a peek behind the scenes -- it's less than 100 lines of code.